lindascarano/app_taskly/README.md

 - You can access the same key of the same async storage in a differnet component or differnet screen

+_Confetti & Haptics_

+- I added some confetti and a good success haptic feedback when you press the botton that the thing is done.

 _General Note_